|

 Salt and Pepper

-sauce pan heat clarified butter, splitter fenugreek until it turns dark.
-Add
+non-stick sauce pan heat clarified butter, splitter fenugreek until it turns

-turmeric and chopped onions and sauté till brown.
-Put garlic, ginger, cumin and
+dark.
+Add turmeric and chopped onions and sauté till brown.
+Put garlic,

-curry powder, and stir for a minute or so until the
+ginger, cumin and curry powder, and stir for a minute or so until the aroma

-aroma of roasted spices comes out.
-Transfer seasoned meat to the onion
+of roasted spices comes out.
+Transfer seasoned meat to the onion mixture.

-mixture.
 Stir and brown well.
-Add broth and simmer on low heat till the
+Add broth and simmer on low heat till the lamb meat is

-begin adding spinach in batches.
-Let each batch of spinach wilt down before
+medium, and begin adding spinach in batches.
+Let each batch of spinach wilt

-adding another batch.
-Increase the heat to high to evaporate all the excess
+down before adding another batch.
+Increase the heat to high to evaporate all

-liquid.
+the excess liquid.
 Adjust seasoning with salt and pepper.
-Serve with rice and roti (flat bread).
+Serve with rice and

 Lamb Saag Tarkari